-Now you can see both views at once.
-Nice!
+Now you can see both views at once!

 Arrange your dashboard

-It's not easy to see details for each item in Sub-Category from your Sales in the South bar chart.
-Plus, because we have the map in view, we probably don't need the South region column in Sales in the South, either.
+It's not easy to see details for each item under Sub-Category from your Sales in the South bar chart.
+Also, because we have the map in view, we probably don't need the South region column in Sales in the South, either.